-Updated 2/2/2021 * RSR interviews Walter ReMine on the Theory of Evolution: Real Science Radio's Bob Enyart and Fred Williams interview electrical engineer and information expert Walter ReMine to identify the specific illusions offered by evolutionists when they claim to have established ancestors and evolutionary lineage.
+Updated 2/2/2021 * RSR interviews Walter ReMine on the Theory of Evolution: Real Science Radio's Bob Enyart and Fred Williams interview electrical engineer and information expert Walter ReMine to identify the specific misdirections and illusions offered by evolutionists when they claim to have established ancestors and evolutionary lineage.
 ReMine's classic book, The Biotic Message, makes a significant contribution to the anti-evolution literature.
 See more about this interview below.

 * RSR's List of Evidence Against Darwinian Evolution:

 - List of genomes that just don't fit at rsr.org/genomes